tvroley/AzureBlobStorageBeginnerTutorial/AzureBlobStorageBeginnerTutorial.md

 > **Note**: It's okay for now if a container with that name does not exist yet.

-### Create A Container With The Name Given to the Blob Client If It Does Not Exist Yet
+### Create a container with the name given to the blob client if it does not exist yet
 ```C#
 container.CreateIfNotExists();
 ```